WOFX (AM): Expanded Band assignment

 On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WTRY authorized to move from 980 to 1640 kHz.
 However, the station never procured the construction permit needed to implement the authorization, so the expanded band station was never built.

 Later history

-After the merger of AMFM and Clear Channel Communications (now known as iHeartMedia) in 2000, WTRY and WTRY-FM (98.3 FM) were permanently split with 980 AM flipping to sports and becoming WOFX while the oldies format stayed on 98.3 FM.
+In 1999, Capstar merged with another Tom Hicks-owned company, Chancellor Media Corporation, to form AMFM Inc. After the merger of AMFM and Clear Channel Communications (now known as iHeartMedia) in 2000, WTRY and WTRY-FM 98.3 were permanently split with 980 AM flipping to sports and becoming WOFX while the oldies format stayed on 98.3 FM.

 On September 20, 2010, with the flip of WHRL to a simulcast of talk radio WGY, WOFX's sports programming can now be heard on WGY-FM's HD2 channel.